muratk3n/thirdwave/en/tweets/2018/week28.md

 them.. but things change..
 I'd like  to see disco balls and perm hair making a comeback.
 Will it happen?
 Probably not.

+---

-I still have issues with the baker case.. why could the baker not serve the gay couple?
+"I still have issues with the baker case.. why could the baker not serve the gay couple?"

 Here is a good analogy

 Imagine you are a Jew.
 Would you go to a baker who you suspect is a neo-Nazi?

 Peter Schiff  makes the point well.
 Use some common sense; why go to a baker, force him to serve you...?
 U know he'll shit in there, do all kinds of funky stuff to your cake if you do that.
 So stay away.
 C'mon.

 <a name="israeltr"/>